-1 This function is only available on the PA271Q desktop display model.
+1 This function is only available on the PA271Q and PA311D desktop display models.

 Shortcuts panel

 The Shortcuts panel is used to configure keyboard shortcuts that can be used to control various functions within MultiProfiler via the keyboard.
 This makes it possible to control MultiProfiler from within other applications simply by selecting a customizable key combination on the keyboard.